TheCzar1994/bsaber/src/collections/posts/this-is-extra-sensory-ii.md

 <br />

-## Learn more about the Community Members behind TotalBS!
+## Learn more about some of the Community Members behind TotalBS!

 - [Interview with Aeroluna](/posts/totalbs-interview-with-aeroluna)
 - [Interview with Jevk](/posts/totalbs-interview-with-jevk)